The Beach Boys: 2011–2012 reunion and aftermath

-On December 16, 2011, it was announced that Wilson, Love, Jardine, Johnston, and David Marks would reunite for a new album and 50th anniversary tour.
+On December 16, 2011, it was announced that Wilson, Love, Jardine, Johnston, and Marks would reunite for a new album and 50th anniversary tour.
 On February 12, 2012, the Beach Boys performed at the 2012 Grammy Awards.
 It marked the group's first live performance to include Wilson since 1996, Jardine since 1998, and Marks since 1999.
 A new studio album, That's Why God Made the Radio, was released on July 5; it debuted at number 3 on the Billboard 200, expanding the group's span of top-ten albums there across 49 years and one week, passing the Beatles with 47 years of top-ten albums.
 Critics generally regarded the album as an "uneven" collection, with most of the praise centered on its closing musical suite.

-During the tour, when asked about the future held for the band and its reunion after the scheduled end of the tour in September, Love stated that "We're looking at our present and future.
-I think we're going to be doing this again with Brian for a long time."
-Wilson said that he had begun planning for another Beach Boys album for the band to record after the tour.
-On June 1, 2012, Love received an e-mail stating "no more shows for Wilson".
-Love then began accepting invitations for when the reunion was over.
-Johnston told reporter Mark Dillon in mid-June that the current tour was "a one-time event.
-You're not going to see this next year.
-I'm busy next year doing my thing with Mike."
-On June 25, Wilson's team sent another e-mail asking Love to disregard the previous message, but by then, Love claimed that "it was too late.
-We had booked other concerts, and promoters had begun selling tickets."